East Rutherford High School: Athletics

 The boys cross country running team won the Group B state championship in 1929 and 1930.

 In 1933, the girls' basketball team won its 100th consecutive game, continuing a streak that started with the final game of the 1927 season.

 The boys' basketball team, coached by Dick Vitale, won the Group I state championship in 1970 (defeating Burlington Township High School in the tournament final) and 1971 (vs. Gloucester City High School).
 Les Cason set a tournament record with 45 points to lead the 1970 team to a 67–66 win against Burlington Township in the Group I championship game at a game played in Boardwalk Hall in Atlantic City.
 Cason broke the record of 40 points that had been held by Brian Taylor of Perth Amboy High School.
-The 1971 team finished the season with a record of 28-0 after winning the program's second consecutive Group I state title with a 53–52 defeat of Gloucester City in the playoff finals.
+The 1971 team, which also starred Cason, finished the season with a record of 28–0 after winning the program's second consecutive Group I state title with a 53–52 defeat of Gloucester City in the playoff finals.
+Cason was recruited by over 300 colleges, but a combination of academic problems and other issues rendered him ineffective at the collegiate level; eventually he became addicted to drugs and died at age 43.